andyaiken/skirmish/docs/tasks.md

 ## Future Work

 * Minions
+  * Die as soon as they take any damage
+  * Convert one monster into 4 minions
 * Items:
   * Potions (add conditions when used)
   * Magic items could gain additional attributes when wielder levels up